 Four Areas of Opportunity in Vendor Management

-Vendor management is very complex and with the increasingly important role of stable supply chains, this complexity will only increase.
+Vendor management is very complex, and with the increasingly important role of stable supply chains, this complexity will only increase.
 Technology-based systems and process re-engineering can improve efficiency and reduce some of the pain of complexity.
 However, with companies managing thousands of vendors, it is imperative to have an efficient vendor management program in place.
-The good news is there are many areas of opportunity in vendor management.
-You just need to find what works best for your organization.
+The good news is that there are many areas of opportunity in vendor management.
+You just need to find what works best for your organization, whether it be new software, functionality, or something else.

 Compliance